 - Importance of international cooperation and INTERPOL tools for border security in aviation domain (INTERPOL)

 The national training was attended by senior officials from Immigration, Joint Operation Center of Kenya’s border management, Customs, and Ministry of Foreign Affairs.
 Opening and closing remarks were delivered by Commander Abebe Muluneh, Director of IGAD Security Sector Program, during which he highlighted the unique challenges posed by porous borders and weak border infrastructure, the gaps of which members of transnational organized criminal groups, such as the terrorist groups in the region and FTFs exploit for their criminal ends.

 Commander Abebe noted that “States should recognize the importance of securing these borders and the need for cross-border cooperation that allows inter-agency and neighboring border security agencies and border communities to collaborate with one another in a holistic way.
 States should understand that a multilateral, coordinated approach to border management is integral to addressing the myriad of threats and challenges each State faces individually.”

 One of the objectives of the IGAD Security Sector Program is enhancing institutional and human capacities of Member States to effectively address emerging, evolving, and existing transnational security threats (EEE-TSTs) in order to contribute to regional peace and stability, and foster enabling environment for regional integration and development of the sub-region, under which this training was conducted.

-MSU is undertaking these consultations with the financial support of the European Union Trust Fund (EUTF) jointly managed between IGAD and the Austrian Development Agency (ADA).
+The training was conducted with the financial support from the European Union Trust Fund (EUTF) through the Austrian Development Agency (ADA) under the IPPSHAR Program.